usnistgov/xslt-blender/README.md

 This code base is intended to support development of  lightweight client-side web applications exploiting the XML/XSLT capabilities currently offered as standard in browsers (especially XSLT 1.0).

-Code here is authored in Typescript and Javascript but aims to have as small a footprint as possible, for ease of use, deployment and maintenance.
-The intent is to make it easy to do things that should be easy, but that require some measure of engineering of pipelines and interfaces -- which might be provided by a library.
+In general, applications here will process XML with XSLT.
+The XML may be on the site, elsewhere on the Internet, or provided by the user.
+In most cases, the capability being demonstrated  is implemented in XSLT, the source code of which is also provided for inspection and validation.

-This code base will be exercised through an informal collection of examples showing different kinds of functionality, including "mixed" applications where XSLT is used in conjunction with Javascript or with other Javascript (or Typescript) libraries supporting other functionalities, such as zipping/unzipping.
+These stylesheets are appplied by means of a library whose code is authored in Typescript and Javascript with as small a footprint as possible, for ease of use, deployment and maintenance.
+The intent is to make it easy to do things that should be easy, but that require some measure of engineering of pipelines and interfaces -- which might be provided by a library

-A particular area of interest is the pipelining of JSON data and integration of JSON data into XML-based pipelines, using XSLT 1.0.
+This code base can be exercised through an informal collection of examples showing different kinds of functionality, including "mixed" applications where XSLT is used in conjunction with Javascript or with other Javascript (or Typescript) libraries supporting other functionalities, such as zipping/unzipping.

-Another area of interest is specifically [OSCAL](http://pages.nist.gov/OSCAL), the Open Security Controls Assessment Language, including rendering, proofing, and validating applications.
+A particular area of interest is the pipelining of JSON data and integration of JSON data into XML-based pipelines, even using XSLT 1.0.

 Use this repository by browsing the code base, trying the examples (as served in a plain web server), then replicating and rewriting them.